Judge says 2020 census must continue for another month

-ORLANDO, Fla. — A federal judge has stopped the 2020 census from finishing at the end of September and ordered the once-a-decade head count of every U.S. resident to continue for another month through the end of October, saying a shortened schedule likely would produce inaccurate results.

-U.S. District Judge Lucy Koh in California made her ruling late Thursday, two days after hearing arguments from attorneys for the Census Bureau, and attorneys for civil rights groups and local governments that had sued the Census Bureau in an effort to halt the 2020 census from stopping at the end of the month.
-Attorneys for the civil rights groups and local governments said the shortened schedule would undercount residents in minority and hard-to-count communities.
+The judge sided with civil rights groups and local governments that sued the U.S. Census Bureau and the U.S. Department of Commerce, which oversees the statistical agency, arguing that minorities and others in hard-to-count communities would be missed if the counting ends this month.

+In granting the preliminary injunction, the judge said the plaintiffs were likely to succeed at a trial.
+Despite concerns raised by top Census Bureau officials about the shortened schedule, the Trump administration failed to consider its duty to produce an accurate head count and neglected to adequately explain a reason for it, she said.

-Koh said inaccuracies produced from a shortened schedule would affect the distribution of federal funding and political representation.
+Koh said inaccuracies produced from a shortened schedule would affect the distribution of federal funding and political representation over the next 10 years.
 The census is used to determine how $1.5 trillion in federal spending is distributed each year and how many congressional seats each state gets.

+Before the coronavirus pandemic hit in March, around the same time the census started for most U.S. residents, the bureau had planned to complete the 2020 census by the end of July.

+In April, in response to the pandemic, it extended the deadline to the end of October.
+Then, in late July or early August, the deadline changed once again to the end of September after the Republican-controlled Senate failed to take up a request from the Census Bureau to extend the Dec.
+31 deadline for turning over the numbers used for deciding how many congressional seats each state gets.

+Koh’s preliminary injunction suspended that end-of-the-year deadline, giving Census Bureau statisticians time to crunch the numbers for apportionment from the start of November until the end of next April, for the time being.

+Previously, the Census Bureau had only half that time for data processing, from the start of October until the end of December.

-Koh’s preliminary injunction suspends that end-of-the-year deadline, too.
-The San Jose, California-based judge had previously issued a temporary restraining order prohibiting the Census Bureau from winding down field operations until she made a ruling in the lawsuit.
+The San Jose, California-based judge earlier this month issued a temporary restraining order prohibiting the Census Bureau from winding down field operations until she ruled.

 Comments are not available on this story.